 Create an integration user

-Next, navigate to the Developer tab and click Import Plan.
+- Navigate to the Workflows tab and click Import.

 Adding the Procedure to Kaseya

-First, copy the integration\components\kaseya\shellcommanddef\xMCommandDef.xml to the C:\Kaseya\xml\SDProcShellCommand\0 folder.
+- Copy the \components\kaseya\shellcommanddef\xMCommandDef.xml to the C:\Kaseya\xml\SDProcShellCommand\0 folder.
 This contains the script name and parameters and makes them available to the Procedure.
-For on demand instances, contact Kaseya to have this file copied to the environment.

-Either navigate to the xMProcedure.xml file, or paste in the contents and click Save.
+- Either navigate to components\kaseya\procedure\xMProcedure.xml in the extracted .zip file, or paste in the contents and click Save.

-By default, this will fire for tickets with an Urgent priority.
-Update the procedure to match the business needs.
+- By default, this will fire for tickets with an Urgent priority.
+Update the procedure to match your business needs.